-I have and under active thyroid and take 175 mcg of Eutroxsig thyroxine tablets every day.
+I have an under active thyroid and take 175 mcg of Eutroxsig thyroxine tablets every day.
 Can you tell me the right natural tablet in replacement please?

-Regarding transference from synthetic thyroids to natural thyroids, (including time scale and gradual switching from one to the other), this quote is taken from Dr. Lippman’s article at: www.antiaging-systems.com/articles/270-thyroid-and-adrenals
+Regarding transference from synthetic thyroids to natural thyroids, (including time scale and gradual switching from one to the other), this quote is taken from Dr. Lippman’s article at: Thyroid and adrenals.

 “A typical dose—25 micrograms of Cytomel® (T3 or triiodothyronine) or 100 micrograms of Synthroid® (T4)—is approximately equivalent to one grain of natural, dried thyroid.
 For example, a patient on Synthroid® should weekly reduce his or her dose by one-fourth while simultaneously increasing the natural thyroid dose by one-fourth.
 Thus, after one month, the person will have gradually converted to the completely natural regimen.”

 You may also find Dr. Wilkinson’s thyroid article interesting also: Thyroid An Important Yet Underutilized Antiaging Hormone.

 Note: 1 grain of natural thyroid is equivilant to 60 mg.